The Component Diagnosability of General Networks

 \section{Conclusion}

-In this paper, we determine the $(h+1)$-component diagnosability $c t_{h+1}(G)$ of general networks under the PMC model and MM$^{*}$ model.
-As applications, the component diagnosability is explored for some well-known networks, including complete cubic networks, hierarchical cubic networks, generalized exchanged hypercubes, dual-cube-like networks, hierarchical hypercubes, Cayley graphs generated by transposition trees \textnormal{(}except star graphs\textnormal{)}, and DQcube as well.
-Finally, we make some comparisons to show the advantages of component diagnosability.
+In this paper, we determined the $(h+1)$-component diagnosability $ct_{h+1}(G)$ of general networks under the PMC model and MM$^{*}$ model.
+As applications, the component diagnosability was explored for some well-known networks, including complete cubic networks, hierarchical cubic networks, generalized exchanged hypercubes, dual-cube-like networks, hierarchical hypercubes, Cayley graphs generated by transposition trees \textnormal{(}except star graphs\textnormal{)}, and DQcube as well.
+Finally, we made some comparisons to show the advantages of component diagnosability.
 Future works include evaluating the $(h+1)$-component diagnosability of other interconnection networks and investigating the $(h+1)$-component diagnosability of general networks for general integers $h\geq r-2$.